barrelstrength/sprout-docs/docs/sitemaps/custom-url-enabled-sections.md

+---
+date: 2019-05-01
+description: Sprout SEO does not just help you manage extensive metadata for Entries.
+It can also help you manage metadata for all URL-Enabled Element Types.
+---

 # URL-Enabled Sections

 Sprout SEO does not just help you manage extensive metadata for Entries.
-It can help you manage metadata for all URL-Enabled Element Types.
+It can also help you manage metadata for all URL-Enabled Element Types.
 This includes:

 - Entries
 - Categories